lapalme/pyrealb/demos/weather/README.md

 ## Temperature (`Realization.Temperature.py`)

-Temperatures can be described very simply such as:
+Temperatures can be described very simply, such as:

     High 28.
 Low 15.
     Maximum 28.
 Minimum 15.

-or with a trend when there is a significant difference in temperatures: negative change of at least 3°C during the daytime or a positive change of at least 3°C during nighttime:
+If there is a substantial difference in temperatures, such as a decrease of at least 3 °C during the day or an increase of at least 3 °C at night, a trend is present.

     Temperature rising to 28 by morning.
     Températures à la hausse pour atteindre 28 en matinée.

-This achieved with this
+This is achieved with this

 ```python
 def temperature(wInfo,period,lang):